top of page

 Ruth headshot.jpg

-A distinctive 25-year career successfully informing, motivating and often prompting purposeful personal and organizational action through fact-based news and feature content.
+A distinctive 40-year career successfully informing, motivating and often prompting purposeful personal and organizational action through fact-based health/science news and feature content.

-Freelance contributor to The New York Times and general consumer and trade magazines.
+Freelance contributor to The New York Times and general consumer and trade media outlets.

 Like most of us, I am many things - a parent, a daughter, a wife.
 And always a writer.